Everyman Theatre archive

-The Everyman Theatre, since its origins in 1964, is widely recognised as a pivotal influence and an innovative key player in regional theatre.
-A model of innovative practice and a centre for experimental theatre and new writing, it has thrived as a nurturing ground for a new breed of directors, actors, writers and designers, and a leading force in young people's theatre.
+Since its inception in 1964, The Everyman Theatre has been widely recognised as a pivotal influence and an innovative key player in regional theatre.
+A model of innovative practice and a centre for experimental theatre and new writing, The Everyman Theatre has thrived as a nurturing ground for a new breed of directors, actors, writers and designers, and a leading force in young people's theatre.
 Much of the work of the theatre has also been consistently rooted in its home city of Liverpool, making the archive an important basis for social history as well as its role in post-war regional theatre.